cerner/terra-framework/packages/terra-navigation-layout/docs/README.md

 * `parentPaths` - An array of String paths that were determined to preceed the current path in the configuration.
 For example, if the routes `/pages`, `/pages/:id`, and `/pages/:id/summary` were defined by the config, the component rendered for the path `/pages/123/summary` would receive a parentPaths value of [`/pages`, `/pages/123`].
 This set of paths could be used to build breadcrumbs or simple navigation functionality.

 Components within the `menu` region get a few extra features, however.
 To help enable nested menu scenarios, the `routingStackDelegate` will also include the following:
+* `show` - A function that will cause the NavigationLayout to display the menu for the given path.
+If the given path does not match the current history location, the new location is pushed onto the history stack.
+If the given path already matches the current history location, only the RoutingStack's internal location is updated; this insures that the history is not being manipulated unnecessarily when navigating down the stack of menu components.
 * `showParent` - A function that will cause the NavigationLayout to display the immediate parent path (if one is present).
 * `showRoot` - A function that will cause the NavigationLayout to display the first (or root) parent path (if one is present, and the number of parent paths is more than 1).